-NRAR has many methods of finding breaches of water laws.
-In addition to responding to and investigating reports of alleged breaches, we have teams of compliance officers across NSW who actively monitor and audit the use of surface water and groundwater.
-We also use technology including state-of-the-art satellite imagery, drones, motion-activated surveillance cameras and intelligent data to monitor unlawful water take.
-Our technology allows us to be anywhere in the state, at any time with the click of a button.
+We have many methods of finding breaches of water laws.
+We respond to and investigate reports of alleged breaches.
+In addition, we have teams of compliance officers across NSW.
+They monitor and audit the use of surface water and groundwater.
+We also use technology to monitor unlawful water take.
+We use:

 How we operate and investigate